The Canada Council for the Arts Announces the 2022 Winners of the Governor General's Awards in Visual and Media Arts

-Ottawa, February 23, 2021 – The Canada Council for the Arts today revealed the winners of the 2021 Governor General’s Awards in Visual and Media Arts.
-This year, eight artists are being honoured in recognition of their exceptional careers and their remarkable contribution to the visual and media arts and fine crafts.
+Ottawa, March 2, 2022 – The Canada Council for the Arts today revealed the winners of the 2022 Governor General’s Awards in Visual and Media Arts.
+This year, nine artists are being honoured in recognition of their exceptional careers and their remarkable contribution to the visual and media arts and fine crafts.

-Simon Brault, Director and CEO, Canada Council for the Arts
+– Simon Brault, Director and CEO, Canada Council of the Arts

 Saidye Bronfman Award